-117 The TOE shall meet the requirement "Basic internal transfer protection (FDP_ITT.1)" as specified below.

-FDP ITT.1 Basic internal transfer protection

-FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy at to prevent the disclosure or modification of user data when it is transmitted between physically-separated parts of the TOE.

-Dependencies: [FDP ACC.1 Subset access control, or FDP IFC.1 Subset information flow control]

-Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE.

-The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.

-FPT_ITT.1 Basic internal TSF data transfer protection

-FPT_ITT.1.1 The TSF shall protect TSF data from disclosure or modification when it is transmitted between separate parts of the TOE.
+- 117 The TOE shall meet the requirement "Basic internal transfer protection (FDP\ITT.1)" as specified below. - FDP\ITT.1 Basic internal transfer protection - Hierarchical to: No other components. - FDP\ITT.1.1 The TSF shall enforce the Data Processing Policya to prevent the disclosure or modification of user data when it is transmitted between physically-separated parts of the TOE. - Dependencies: [FDP\ACC.1 Subset access control, or FDP\IFC.1 Subset information flow control] - Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE. - 118 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT\ITT.1)" as specified below. - FPT\ITT.1 Basic internal TSF data transfer protection - Hierarchical to: No other components. - FPT\ITT.1.1 The TSF shall protect TSF data from disclosure or modification when it is transmitted between separate parts of the TOE. - Dependencies: No dependencies.